Illuminating Books Set In Asheville Everyone Should Read

 Book Lovers by Emily Henry

-Nora is a workaholic publisher who has taken care of her now pregnant sister Libby since their mom died from cancer.
+Henry is one of my go-to comfort authors.
+In Book Lovers, meet Nora, a workaholic publisher who has taken care of her now pregnant sister Libby since their mom died from cancer.
 In need of a break and reconnection, the two sisters travel to small-town Sunshine Falls, NC for a month-long vacation – with trips in, out, and around Asheville.

 Sunshine Falls is the setting of Nora’s successful author’s latest book, making this the ultimate bibliotourism trip.
 Libby also has prepared a bucket list for the two of them, including saving the local bookstore and finding her sister a boyfriend – just like in the stories she edits.